jason-galea/price_scraper/README.md

 # price_scraper

-A Flask-based webserver, which extracts PC component data from a few Australian retailers.
+A Flask-based webserver which extracts PC component data from a few Australian retailers.

 ## Requirements